How to Choose the Perfect Date (fruit)?

 So, to sum up… if you want to buy dates in large quantities for feeding the kids and snacking, and you don’t want to stuff them, drier consistency is not an issue, and you can buy Sayer dates to consume freely without feeling guilty about spending too much on them.

 What do you think?
 Have you found any other better or cheaper variety?
-Share your experience with us in the comments below.
+Share your experience with us.